swc-kdzekov/rss-analyzer/README.md

 ```
 <br/>

-The branch *'rss-analyser/threads'* allows you to use Swagger-UI for interacting with the API!
-For that purpose you can use this reference: http://localhost:8080/swagger-ui.html
+**Important, it is also possible to use Swagger-UI for interacting with the API!** For that purpose you can use this reference: http://localhost:8080/swagger-ui.html